-Program Director/Associate Professor 405-273-7493, ext.
-2278 m.browning@sscok.edu Division Office: 405-382-9205
+Program Director/Assistant Professor 405-273-7493, ext.
+2277 k.hankal@sscok.edu Division Office: 405-382-9205

 The objective of the Medical Laboratory Technology Associate in Applied Science is to prepare students to enter the workforce as a medical laboratory technician.